Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 PlanPrice and What It Includes

 At the team plan level, Claude costs $5 less per user per month and includes Claude Code, which ChatGPT Team does not bundle.
 For an agency with 10 team members, that is $600 per year in savings before you count the Claude Code value.
-ChatGPT’s $8/month Go plan makes it competitive for casual individual use, but agency teams running production workflows need the Team tier, where Claude’s pricing advantage is clear.
+ChatGPT’s lower-tier plans make it competitive for casual individual use, but agency teams running production workflows need the Team tier, where Claude’s pricing advantage is clear.

 💡 Pro Tip: High-volume agencies running content production pipelines should evaluate Claude Max before defaulting to Team.
-The 5x to 20x usage multiplier at $100–$200/month often works out cheaper than per-seat Team pricing once you calculate how many tokens your production workflow burns per month.
+The 5x to 20x usage multiplier at $100 to $200/month often works out cheaper than per-seat Team pricing once you calculate how many tokens your production workflow burns per month.

 Which AI Should Your Marketing Agency Choose?